The Published Notice Requirement

 Direct Notice to Known Creditors

 Publishing in a newspaper handles unknown creditors.
-But the personal representative also has a separate obligation to notify every creditor they actually know about.
+But the personal representative must also notify every creditor they know about.
 Known creditors must receive written notice by mail or other delivery.

 A personal representative shall give written notice by mail or other delivery to all known creditors, notifying the creditors of the personal representative's appointment.